paxdotdev/docs/src/start-key-concepts-components.md

  - [Property Definitions](./start-key-concepts-properties-settings.md)
  - [Event Handlers](./start-key-concepts-event-handlers.md)

-A component definition centers around a _Rust struct_, to which a piece of Pax is attached to through the macro `pax` or `pax_root`.
+A component definition centers around a _Rust struct_, to which a piece of Pax is attached to through the macro `pax` or `pax_app`.
 For example, the following defines an empty component called `EmptyComponent`:

 ```rust
 use pax::api::*;